alebeck/yocto/README.md

 ## Usage

-You can use yocto either by manually building it from source or via Docker.
+You can use yocto either via Docker, by building it from source or programmatically via a crate.

 ### Docker